sonatype-nexus-community/nancy/README.md

 `nancy` is a tool to check for vulnerabilities in your Golang dependencies, powered by [Sonatype OSS Index](https://ossindex.sonatype.org/).

+## Usage

 To use `nancy`, assuming you have a built version of it:

 * `./nancy /path/to/your/Gopkg.lock`
 * `./nancy /path/to/your/go.sum`

 `nancy` currently works for projects that use `dep` or `go mod` for dependencies.

+### Options

+#### Quiet mode

+You can run `nancy` in a quiet manner, only getting back a list of vulnerable components by running:

+* `./nancy -quiet /path/to/your/Gopkg.lock `
+* `./nancy -quiet /path/to/your/go.sum `

+#### Exclude vulnerabilities

+Sometimes you'll run into a dependency that after taking a look at, you either aren't affected by, or cannot resolve for some reason.
+Nancy understands, and will let you exclude these vulnerabilities so you can get back to a passing build:

+* `./nancy -exclude-vulnerability CVE-789,bcb0c38d-0d35-44ee-b7a7-8f77183d1ae2 /path/to/your/Gopkg.lock`
+* `./nancy -exclude-vulnerability CVE-789,bcb0c38d-0d35-44ee-b7a7-8f77183d1ae2 /path/to/your/go.sum`

+Vulnerabiliites excluded will then be silenced and not show up in the output or fail your build.

+We support exclusion of vulnerability either by CVE-ID (ex: `CVE-2018-20303`) or via the OSS Index ID (ex: `a8c20c84-1f6a-472a-ba1b-3eaedb2a2a14`) as not all vulnerabilities have a CVE-ID.

+### Usage in CI

 You can see an example of using `nancy` in Travis-CI at [this intentionally vulnerable repo we made](https://github.com/sonatype-nexus-community/intentionally-vulnerable-golang-project).